LaurenceWarne/finito.el/README.md

 | `finito-add-book-collection-blacklist` | Collections to ignore for `finito-add-book-at-point`                              | `("Currently Reading")`                      |
 | `finito-save-last-search`              | A flag to indicate whether the arguments to the last search query should be saved | `t`                                          |

 More information is available via `C-h v`.
+Note if `org-display-remote-inline-images` is set, then finito will defer remote image handling to org and not create its own image cache.

 # Similar Packages